jack-jensen/Science-Fair-Neuroevolution/README.md

 ### 8:30 pm

 The most notable thing I worked on today was the client-side of the project.
 I improved on the HTML file, as well as added a javascript file and a css file.
 It is not completely done, but progress is being made.
 I also made some tweaks.
 I am trying to figure out how to make the generationRunner work better.
 My vision is that there is an instance for each generation.
 Tomorrow, I am going to test if the http request handler works.

+## January 15-17, 2024
+### 3:30 pm

+Over the past few days, I am altered the code and tested it with the raspberry pi pico.
+A big change would be to the main.py file.
+Previously, it was using asyncronous programming and used both cores.
+Now I realise that those are not nessacery and simplified it.
+There is a line of blocking code, but it shouldn't matter.